 a residence permit in Norway for family immigration with your spouse or cohabitant, or

-Your spouse or cohabitant must be Norwegian, a Nordic national, hold a permanent residence permit or a residence permit that can be made permanent, or be registered as an EU/EEA national in Norway.
+Your spouse or cohabitant must be Norwegian, a Nordic national, hold a permanent residence permit or a residence permit that forms the basis for permanent residence, or be registered as an EU/EEA national in Norway.

 You or your child must have been abused by your spouse or cohabitant while you were living together in Norway, or by someone you and your spouse/cohabitant have lived with, or by your in-laws.
 Examples of abuse include the use of threats, coercion or violence, or restricting someone's freedom.
 Abuse can be physical, emotional or sexual.

 You must have left your spouse or cohabitant.

 The abuse you have experienced must be of a serious nature or repeat behaviour.
 If the violence you have endured is less severe, it must have taken place on multiple occasions and make up a pattern.

 You will be summoned to an interview by the police.
 At the interview you should talk about everything that you have been subjected to, when and how it happened, and how it has affected you.
 An interpreter will translate the conversation between you and the police.